csound-flossmanual/csound-floss/book/02-d-live-audio.md

 this value, you define how many samples are processed every Csound control cycle.

+Try your realtime performance with -B512, -b128 and ksmps=32.^[
+It is always preferable to use power-of-two values for ksmps (which is the same as \"block size\" in PureData or \"vector size\" in Max).
+Just with ksmps = 1, 2, 4, 8, 16 \... you will take advantage of the \"full duplex\" audio, which provides best real time audio.
+Make sure your ksmps divides your buffer size with no remainder.
+So, for -b 128, you can use ksmps = 128, 64, 32, 16, 8, 4, 2
-Try your realtime performance with -B512, -b128 and ksmps=32.[^3]  With a software buffer of 128 samples, a hardware buffer of 512 and a sample rate of 44100 you will have around 12ms latency, which is usable for live keyboard playing.
+or 1.]
+With a software buffer of 128 samples, a hardware buffer of 512 and a sample rate of 44100 you will have around 12ms latency, which is usable for live keyboard playing.
 If you have problems with either the latency or the performance, tweak the values as described [here](http://csound.github.io/docs/manual/html/UsingOptimizing.html).